- Scheduling your charge to start at the cheapest or cleanest times of night is called smart charging

-If you charge at home and your car is on the drive overnight, an 'EV Tariff' (designed specifically for electric vehicle drivers) are often the cheapest and cleanest way to do it.
+If you can charge at home overnight, 'EV Tariffs' (designed specifically for electric vehicle drivers) are often the cheapest and cleanest way to do it.

 A number of energy suppliers have developed EV Tariffs.
 These tariffs usually have a day rate and night rate for electricity.
 The night rate is often applied some time between midnight and 7am, giving you a few hours to charge off-peak overnight.